Coronavirus (COVID-19) Response FAQs

-Yes, we have been receiving devices for forensic examination in overnight shipment packages for over a decade from all over the U.S. We always recommend purchasing the tracking service and sending us the ID by email.
+Yes, we would prefer it for your safety and ours during the pandemic.
+We have been receiving devices for forensic examination in overnight shipment packages for over a decade from all over the U.S. We always recommend purchasing the tracking service and sending us the ID by email.
 We will email notification of arrival when we receive your device.

 - Use LawPay on this web site to pay your retainer.

 - Or, call in your credit card to (651) 695-1757.